The Cyber Landscape

 Welcome to the new age of zero-day and targeted advanced persistent threat (APT) attacks, where nation states, criminal organizations and hacktivists have so disrupted the world’s digitized ecosystem that top intelligence officials from the FBI, NSA and CIA recently disclosed cyber attacks have eclipsed terrorism as our #1 national security threat.

-In 2014 alone there were 42.8 million reported breaches on global companies of divergent size that cost the world economy $445 billion, representing a 48% upswing from the previous year.
+In 2014 alone there were 42.8 million reported attacks on global companies of divergent size that cost the world economy $445 billion, representing a 48% upswing from the previous year.
 And despite a record $71.1 billion spent on cyber security in 2014, with data-loss-prevention expenditures up 18.9%, the number of cyber attacks continue to burgeon at an alarming rate.
-It is now evident from the devastating breaches at Home Depot, Target, Sony and JP Morgan Chase that in the global battle against cybercrime not even the industry titans are immune, and in fact most security defenses are failing fast.
+It is now evident from the devastating breaches at Anthem, OPM, Home Depot, Target, Sony and JP Morgan Chase that in the global battle against cyber crime, not even the industry titans are immune, and in fact most security defenses are failing fast.

 But despite the alarming statistics, there is a way for organizations to reduce their attack surface and manage their risk.
-Intrench has developed a time-tested approach similar to what is used in the government sector, yet tailored to private industry.
-Check out The Intrench Difference.
+Intrench has developed a time-tested methodology similar to what is used in the government sector.
+This approach relies on balancing people, processes and technology.